12beesinatrenchcoat/incorrect-quotes-generator/README.md

 To preview a build, run `npm run preview` or `npx vite preview`.

 ## prompt sets

+> [!WARNING]
+> The format for prompt sets is not final and very subject to change in the future.

 The [rawPromptSets](./rawPromptSets) directory contains the sets of prompts, each of which are formatted like:
 ```jsonc
 {